Technical Diving

 What is technical diving?

-Technical diving goes beyond recreational limits: deeper than 40m/130ft, mandatory decompression stops, overhead environments such as caves or wrecks, and the use of advanced gas mixes like Nitrox, Trimix, or Heliox.
+Technical diving goes beyond recreational limits: deeper than 40m/130ft, mandatory decompression stops, overhead environments such as caves or wrecks, and the use of advanced gas mixes like high oxygen content Nitrox, Trimix and Rebreathers.

 How is it different from recreational diving?